keithasaurus/koda/README.md

 Koda is a collection of practical type-safe tools for Python.

-At it's core are a number of datatypes that are common in functional programming.
+At its core are a number of datatypes that are common in functional programming.

 ## Maybe